 2. XnAP Global Procedures;

-The XnAP Basic Mobility Procedures module contains procedures used to handle the UE mobility within E-UTRAN.
+The XnAP Basic Mobility Procedures module contains procedures used to handle the UE mobility within NG-RAN.

 The Global Procedures module contains procedures that are not related to a specific UE.
 The procedures in this module are in contrast to the above module involving two peer NG-RAN nodes.